 International Travel Guide

-Canada is known for its diversity, unique culture and of course the good side of Niagara Falls.
+Canada is known for its diversity, unique culture, and of course the good side of Niagara Falls.
 It is a beautiful and peaceful country, welcoming people with open arms.
 Canada offers citizens as well as newcomers many opportunities to grow, learn and live an amazing quality of life.
-Canada, a country in the northern part of North America , has ten provinces and three territories extend from the Atlantic to the Pacific and northward into the Artic Ocean, covering 9.98 million square kilometers (3.85 million square miles), making it the world’s second-largest country by total area.
+Canada, a country in the northern part of North America, has ten provinces and three territories that extend from the Atlantic to the Pacific and northward into the Arctic Ocean, covering 9.98 million square kilometers (3.85 million square miles), making it the world’s second-largest country by total area.
 Its southern and western border with the US, stretching 8,891 kilometers (5,525 mi), is the world’s longest bi-national land border.
-Canada’s capital is Ottawa, and its three largest metropolitan areas are Toronto, Montreal and Vancouver.
+Canada’s capital is Ottawa, and its three largest metropolitan areas are Toronto, Montreal, and Vancouver.

 Jasper National Park

 As the largest national park in the Canadian Rockies, Jasper is ripe for exploration.
 When you’re not hiking through Maligne Canyon, whitewater rafting down the Athabasca River or snapping photos of Spirit Island, you can enjoy a bird’s-eye view of the beautiful scenery from the Jasper SkyTram.
 Keep your eyes peeled for the 53 species of mammals that call this Alberta park home, including black bears, cougars and bighorn sheep.